tkiraly/regional/regional.md

 #### 2.4.3 EU433 Data Rate and End-device Output Power encoding

 There is no dwell time limitation for the EU433 PHY layer.
-The ***TxParamSetupReq*** MAC command does not have to be implemented by EU433 devices.
+The ***TxParamSetupReq*** MAC command is not implemented by EU433 devices.

-The following encoding is used for Data Rate (DR) and End-point Output Power (TXPower)  in the EU433 band:
+The following encoding is used for Data Rate (DR) and End-point EIRP (TXPower)  in the EU433 band:

 |**DataRate**|**Configuration**|**Indicative physical bit rate [bit/s]**|
 |---|---|---|